-Last chance to register for the
+Last Chance to Register for the

 Third Annual Cyber Investing Summit Tuesday, May 15th in NYC

-New York, NY, May 10, 2018 - With less than a week to go, this is the last chance to register for the .
-Participantswill network and from all over the world to discuss financial opportunities within the rapidly growing cybersecurity market.
+New York, NY, May 10, 2018 - With less than a week to go, this is the last chance to register for the Third Annual Cyber Investing Summit.
+Attendees from all over the world will network and explore the financial opportunities within the rapidly growing cybersecurity market.
 Highlights of this all-day conference include:

-Announcement of the 2018 hottest and most innovative companies from
+Announcement of the 2018 Cybersecurity 500 List of the hottest and most innovative companies from Cybersecurity Ventures

-Special Specialpanel breach protectionon cryptocurrency featuring Max Keiser and Stacy Herbert, Co-Hosts forthe
+Special panel about the increasing need for breach protection in the cryptocurrency world featuring Max Keiser and Stacy Herbert, Co-Hosts of the Keiser Report

-Keynote speech from Dave DeWalt, Silicon Valley-basedcyber security icon current Managing Director of Allegis Cyber, Cofounder & Chairman of Momentum Cyber
+Keynote speech from David DeWalt, cybersecurity icon, current Managing Director of Allegis Cyber, Co-Founder & Chairman of Momentum Cyber, and Former FireEye & McAfee CEO

-Attendees and speakers range from venture capitalists to individual investors and publicly traded cyber security companies to start ups.
-Panel topics will include mergers and acquisitions; data breaches; funding for startups; buy, sell and hold opinions; cryptocurrency security;and partnership opportunities.
+Speakers range from venture capitalists to individual investors and publicly traded cybersecurity companies to start ups.
+Panel topics include mergers and acquisitions landscape, moving forward after data breaches, funding for startups, equity performance analysis, and partnership opportunities.

-Key influencers and experts will be in attendance from companies
+Key influencers and experts will be in attendance from companies including: